Moelf/WVZAnalysis.jl/README.md

 - For the first time only, you should run `]instantiate` to install all the depeendencies.

 ## Folder structre:
-- The analysis algorithm and cutflows are implemengted inside `WVZAnalysisCore` package
+- The source code of analysis algorithm and cutflows etc. are inside `WVZAnalysis/src`
-- The top-level (i.e. `WVZAnalysis`) is used for reporting, plotting, PythonCall -> `.root` and most importantly to provide a `Manifest.toml` environment for exact reproduction.
-- `WVZAnalysisCore/config` contains trained XGBoost model files and JSON files that map process name (i.e. "Signal", "ttZ") to a list of files (DSIDs).

-## Example workflow
+## Example
 ```bash
 $ pwd
 /home/jiling/.julia/dev/WVZAnalysis/